dresdner353/mpd2chromecast/README.md

 The standard video chromecast does not work with these files at all.
 Playback begins to cast and then abruptly stops.
 On the Chromecast Audio the playback does work but with 2-channel analog output.
 I'm assuming it plays only two channels rather than a mix down.
 These files also play via Google Home devices so I'm suspecting there is a common DAC in use on both the Google Home and Chromecast audio devices.

 ## Albumart & The Default Media Receiver
 The standard Chromecasts, integrated TV devices and Nest Hub devices have a screen on hand.
-So it was obviously desired to get albumart functional as the default media receiver can display albumart.
+So it was obviously a goal to get albumart functional as the default media receiver can display it.

 Example of how this albumart appears:
 ![Chromecast Default Media Receiver](./cc_default_media_receiver.jpg)